John15263/talkwithchatgpt/README.md

 ## Keyboard Maestro Macros
 The file "🎙️Talk with ChatGPT 1.0 Macros.kmmacros" contains a collection of macros for interacting with ChatGPT on macOS.
+A new file `voice_macros.kmmacros` provides two simple macros that use AppleScript GUI scripting to open and close the ChatGPT application's voice dialogue window.
+Import this file if you want hotkeys for quickly toggling voice chat.
 A helper macro in `chat_cli.kmmacros` launches the Python chat client via a hotkey (Ctrl+Option+K by default).
 Import the macro set into Keyboard Maestro to use it.